ryanbacay/FSAE-E-Clutch/README.md

 WIP....
-Will update with code and irl photos when finished
+Will update with code and irl performance when finished